Morita homotopy theory for $(\infty,1)$-categories and $\infty$-operads: The Morita model structure for simplicial operads

 The following characterization of the morphisms that are local fibrations can be found in \cite[Lemma 1.16]{CM13}: \begin{propo} A map of simplicial operads is a local fibration if and only if it has the right lifting property with respect to $\mathcal{J}_{{\rm loc}}$. \end{propo}

 The proof of the following theorem is very close to the one of Theorem \ref{theo:moritamodelcat}; see also the proof of \cite[Theorem 1.14]{CM13}. \begin{theo} There exists a cofibrantly generated model structure on $\sOper$, called the Morita model structure, and denoted by $\sOper_{\Morita}$, such that: \begin{itemize} \item[{\rm (i)}] The weak equivalences are the Morita weak equivalences. \item[{\rm (ii)}] The fibrations are the Morita fibrations. \item[{\rm (iii)}] The cofibrations are the cofibrations of $\sOper$ with the Cisinski--Moerdijk model structure. \end{itemize} A set of generating cofibrations consists of the set of generating cofibrations for the Cisinski\nobreakdash--Moerdijk model structure.
-As set of generating trivial cofibrations we can take the set $\mathcal{J}_{\Morita}=\mathcal{J}_{{\rm loc}}\cup j_!(\mathfrak{G})$, where $\mathfrak{G}$ is any generating set of retract intervals. \end{theo} \begin{proof} As in the proof of Theorem \ref{theo:moritamodelcat}, we have to check the four conditions of Kan's recognition principle for cofibrantly generated model categories.
-Condition (i) is easily checked, and condition (ii) readily follows from the fact that $\sOper$ is locally presentable.
-Lemma~\ref{lemma:moritatrifib} guarantees that condition (iii) holds.
-The only requirement left to check for Kan's recognition principle is that the class $\cell{\mathcal{J}_{\Morita}}$ is contained in the class of Morita weak equivalences.
+As set of generating trivial cofibrations we can take the set $\mathcal{J}_{\Morita}=\mathcal{J}_{{\rm loc}}\cup j_!(\mathcal{G})$, where $\mathcal{G}$ is any generating set of retract intervals. \end{theo} \begin{proof} As in the proof of Theorem \ref{theo:moritamodelcat}, we have to check the four conditions of Kan's recognition principle for cofibrantly generated model categories: \begin{enumerate} \item The class of Morita weak equivalences $\mathcal{W}_{\Morita}$ has the two out of three property and is closed under retracts. \item $\mathcal{I}$ and $\mathcal{J}_{\Morita}$ admit the small object argument, where $\mathcal{I}$ denotes a generating set of cofibrations of $\sOper_{\CM}$. \item $\inj{\mathcal{J}_{\Morita}}\cap \mathcal{W}_{\Morita} = \inj{\mathcal{I}}$. \item $\cell{\mathcal{J}_{\Morita}}\subset \mathcal{W}_{\Morita}$. \end{enumerate}

+Condition~(\ref{cond:modopst1}) is easily checked, and condition~(\ref{cond:modopst2}) readily follows from the fact that $\sOper$ is locally presentable (see~\cite[Corollary 2.9.2.6]{Cav_PhD}).
+Lemma~\ref{lemma:moritatrifib} guarantees that condition~(\ref{cond:modopst3}) holds.
+The only requirement left to check for Kan's recognition principle is condition~(\ref{cond:modopst4}), this is, that the class $\cell{\mathcal{J}_{\Morita}}$ is contained in the class of Morita weak equivalences.